OpenNebula/docs/source/management_and_operations/network_management/tproxy.rst

 .. note::

-    The ``nftables`` config is not persisted across Hypervisor host reboots as it is the default behavior in OpenNebula in general.
+    The ``nftables`` config is not persisted across Hypervisor host reboots, as it is the default behavior in OpenNebula in general.

 **Listing all custom network namespaces:**